oniso20/coding_with_margit/README.md

-# JavaScript lessons with Margit at the Business Colledge Helsinki
+# JavaScript Lessons with Margit Tennosaar at the Business Colledge Helsinki